-20.2 TERMINATION BY COLUMBIA HOUSING
+20.2 TERMINATION BY THE HOUSING AUTHORITY

-Columbia Housing after 10/1/2000 will not renew the lease of any family that is not in compliance with the Community Service Requirement or an approved agreement to cure.
+The Columbia Housing Authority after 10/l/2000 will not renew the lease of any family that is not in compliance with the Community Service Requirement or an approved agreement to cure.
 If they do not voluntarily leave the property, eviction proceedings will begin.

-An incident or incidents of actual or threatened domestic violence, elating violence, sexual assault or stalking will not be construed as a serious or repeated violation of the lease by the victim or threatened victim of that violence and shall not be good cause for terminating the assistance, tenancy or occupancy rights of the victim of such violence.
+An incident or incidents of actual or threatened domestic violence, elating violence, sexual assault, or stalking will not be construed as a serious or repeated violation of the lease by the victim or threatened victim of that violence and shall not be good cause for terminating the assistance, tenancy, or occupancy rights of the victim of such violence.

-Columbia Housing will terminate the lease for serious or repeated violations of material lease terms.
+The Columbia Housing Authority will terminate the lease for serious or repeated violations of material lease terms.
 Such violations include but are not limited to the following:

-- A. Nonpayment of rent or other charges; - B. A history of late rental payments; - C. Failure to provide timely and accurate information regarding family composition, Social Security numbers, income circumstances or other information related to eligibility or rent; - D. Failure to allow inspection of the unit; - E. Failure to maintain the unit in a safe and sanitary manner; - F. Assignment or subletting of the premises; - G. Use of the premises for purposes other than as a dwelling unit (other than for Columbia Housing approved resident businesses); - H. Destruction of property; - I. Acts of destruction, defacement or removal of any part of the premises or failure to cause guests to refrain from such acts; - J. Any criminal activity or drug-related criminal activity on or off the premises (even in the absence of conviction or arrest).
-Columbia Housing has a "one-strike" or "zero tolerance" policy with respect to violations in this area; - K. Non-compliance with Non-Citizen Rule requirements; - L. Permitting persons not on the lease to reside in the unit more than fourteen (14) days each year without the prior written approval of Columbia Housing; and - M. Columbia Housing will take immediate action to evict any household that includes an individual who is subject to a lifetime registration requirement under a State sex offender registration program. - N. Failure to comply with Community Service Requirements. - O. Threatens a CH employee or another resident. - P. Other good cause. - Q. Over Income
+- A. Nonpayment of rent or other charges; - B. A history of late rental payments; - C. Failure to provide timely and accurate information regarding family composition, Social Security numbers, income circumstances, or other information related to eligibility or rent; - D. Failure to allow inspection of the unit; - E. Failure to maintain the unit in a safe and sanitary manner; - F. Assignment or subletting of the premises; - G. Use of the premises for purposes other than as a dwelling unit (other than for housing authority approved resident businesses); - H. Destruction of property;

+- ACOP - I. Acts of destruction, defacement, or removal of any part of the premises or failure to cause guests to refrain from such acts; - J. Any criminal activity or drug-related criminal activity on or off the premises (even in the absence of conviction or arrest).
+The Columbia Housing Authority has a "one-strike" or "zero tolerance" policy with respect to violations in this area. - K. Non-compliance with Non-Citizen Rule requirements; - L. Permitting persons not on the lease to reside in the unit more than fourteen (14) days each year without the prior written approval of the Housing Authority; and - M. The Columbia Housing Authority will take immediate action to evict any household that includes an individual who is subject to a lifetime registration requirement under a State sex offender registration program. - N. Failure to comply with Community Service Requirements. - 0.
+Threatens a CHA employee or another resident. - P. Other good cause.